Coronavirus: Centre sends expert teams to six states reporting rise in cases

 Follow today’s live updates on the Covid-19 crisis.

-India has been fighting against the second wave of Covid-19 infections, which at its peak saw more than 4 lakh cases and thousands of deaths every day.
+India has been fighting the second wave of Covid-19 infections, which at its peak in May saw more than 4 lakh cases and thousands of deaths every day.
 Several states experienced crippling shortages of oxygen, hospital beds, medical supplies and vaccines during the second wave, leading to citizens taking to social media to ask for help.

 Experts have also issued repeated warnings about a third wave of infections hitting the country.
 However, the third wave of Covid-19 is likely to be less severe than the second, a study conduced by the Indian Council of Medical Research has suggested.